shathasultan/holbertonschool-shell/permissions/README.md

-This project is about shell permissions
+# Shell Permissions

+This directory contains scripts related to file permissions and ownership in the shell.